aigboje101/fitness-subscription-analytics/README.md

 CAC vs. LTV:

-2024 Cohorts were able to stay well above their Break Even.
-The 2025 Cohorts only reached their Break-Even in November.
+2024 Cohorts were able to meet their Break-Even in December 2024.
+The 2025 Cohorts only reached their Break-Even in December 2025, around the same date as the 2024 Cohorts in 2024.